ibm-cloud-docs/iaas-vpn/activate-a-user.md

   ![Enable SSL VPN Access](images/vpn_ssl_enable.png)

-**Note:** SSL access must be activated before a user can connect using SSL.
+**Note:** SSL access must be activated before a user can connect by using SSL.